damopewpew/samp.js/README.md

 ##### Server Setup

 Add samp.js.(dll/so) to your plugins folder.
 Add samp.js.(dll/so) to the plugins line in your server.cfg.
 You will also need to add a samp.js.amx filterscript file or gamemode.
-See <a href="#gamemodesfilterscripts">FilterScripts/GameModes</a> section
+See [FilterScripts/GameModes](#gamemodesfilterscripts) section

 Create a new line in server.cfg and add jsfiles yourscript.js